Joule-Finance/awsome-alinks/README.md

 ## 🌐 Understanding Alinks

-Alinks are the Aptos equivalent of Solana Blinks (Blockchain Links), enabling you to use Aptos applications directly within Twitter through embedded cards.
+Alinks are the Aptos equivalent of Starknet Slinks (slinks.fun), enabling you to use Aptos applications directly within Twitter through embedded cards.
 These are essentially Twitter Cards tailored for the Aptos ecosystem, providing a seamless web3 experience right from your tweets.

 Under the hood, Alinks are just [Twitter Cards](https://developer.x.com/en/docs/twitter-for-websites/cards/overview/abouts-cards).